TerpsRacing-Baja/Data-Viz/data-viz-frontend/README.md

 # Quickstart:

 ```
+$ cd data-viz-frontend
 $ npm install
 $ npm run dev
+```
 If you are using live data visulization.
-Turn on the receiving python code first and refresh the live data page
+Turn on the receiving python code first and refresh the live data page.
+Python/pipeline code found here: https://github.com/EricXu1728/arduinoRadioPipe
-```

 Then open the link from command output